10 Key Reasons Why Traveling is Important to a Happy Life + the Benefits of Exploring the World

 This list of benefits prove why traveling is important for education and learning and why I love to travel.

 Still wondering about the benefits of travelling?
-About it being a luxury, an escape or a necessity and an important aspect of living?
+About travel being a luxury, an escape or a necessity and an important aspect of living?